skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 over to the church nearby.
 Enoch does his cleric thing, praying to Pelor.

-Eomer spots them as they enter the church and decides this is the new meeting point.
+Eomier spots them as they enter the church and decides this is the new meeting point.
 As the other members of the party approach, he silently indicates they should head there.

-Eomer and Beck watch the soldiers at the gate as they wait for the rest.
+Eomier and Beck watch the soldiers at the gate as they wait for the rest.
 One group of soldiers marches out from the gate and relieves the group there.
 They note six scattered soldiers different from the rest, not being relieved from duty, wearing plain heavy armor.
 These